 Fenella Collingridge graduated with Honours at the Architectural Association and has a first class degree in Painting from Camberwell School of Art.
 She has taught architecture at the University of East London , the Royal College of Art, the Architectural Association and the Bartlett School of Architecture.
 For the past nine years Fenella has collaborated with Peter Salter in developing the design and construction of his houses at Walmer Yard.
 In parallel she has run a research project, Saturated Space, with the painter Antoni Malinowski, to explore the relationship between colour, tone, texture and form in architecture.

 Laura Mark is the Keeper of Walmer Yard and runs the Baylight Foundation, where she curates a number of cultural programmes and projects which look at how we experience architecture.
-She teaches at the Bartlett School of Architecture and is currently undertaking a PhD which surveys the cultural history of the senses in architecture at the University of Newcastle.
+She teaches at Sheffield School of Architecture and is currently undertaking a PhD exploring how we experience our homes through an auto-ethnographical study of Walmer Yard at the University of Newcastle.
 Trained as an architect, Laura spent five years in architectural practice before joining the editorial team of the Architects’ Journal.
 During her time at the magazine, Laura won numerous awards for her work including IBP’s Multi-Media Journalist of the Year in both 2015 and 2016.
 Her writing has featured in magazines including the Architectural Review, Domus, Dezeen, RIBA Journal and Icon.
 In summer 2020, Laura was named by the London Festival of Architecture and the Design Museum as one of ‘an emerging generation of voices in architecture who are expanding the parameters of what architecture can be, who London is for and what its future holds’.